 Use mastercoms’ new test benchmark to do basic testing on options.

 After the results are positive with the benchmark, measure your average FPS in a local 32 player bot match on

 +maxplayers 32 in launch options).

 After the results are positive with the local bot match, measure your average FPS in a filled casual match.

 Generally you won’t have to do this, but you can generate VPK packages for all presets and addons.
 Use the

 dev/ folder.
 You can learn more about the dev scripts in dev/README.md.

-In order to successfully deploy and announce, you will have to create a new file in
+Additionally, to generate No Tutorial addon, you will need to create a new file in

 Code of Conduct¶

 As a member of the mastercomfig community, in order to foster a more welcoming environment, you must abide by the Code of Conduct